Published: August 12, 2020 | Last Updated: August 28, 2025

 Buy and return from big department stores.

-This is a classic move that many production designers, prop masters, and costume designers use, though it can be frowned upon at times.
+This is a classic move that many production designers, prop masters, and costume designers use, though it can sometimes be frowned upon.

-I’m talking about the act of buying from a big name department store and then returning it once the production is done.
+I’m talking about buying from a big-name department store and returning it once the production is done.

-Let’s say you need to dress a teenage girl’s room, so you go to Target and find a bunch of items that would, like, totally fit the character.
-You can buy those items, you can return them once you are done shooting those scenes – as long as the return policy is followed to the letter.
+Let’s say you must dress a teenage girl’s room, so you go to Target and find many items that would fit the character.
+You can buy those items.
+You can return them once you shoot those scenes – as long as the return policy is followed.

 Borrow from friends and family.

-You’ll be genuinely surprised what types of items and trinkets people own that you wouldn’t expect – all it takes is the courage to ask around and see what’s available.
-You can even reach out and ask on Craigslist or Nextdoor to see if your neighbors have something you can use.
+You’ll be genuinely surprised by what types of items and trinkets people own that you wouldn’t expect.
+All it takes is the courage to ask around and see what’s available.
+You can even ask on Craigslist or Nextdoor to see if your neighbors have something you can use.

-That said, when borrowing (or renting) any items from close friends, relatives, or prop rental houses, it’s imperative that you treat the items with respect. – Remember that these items are someone else’s and that someone else will be using them again when your production is over.
+When borrowing (or renting) any items from close friends, relatives, or prop rental houses, you must treat the items with respect. – Remember that these items are someone else’s and that someone else will be using them again when your production is over.

 These are just some ideas.